-As a supplement to the FMP, job market measures came into force on 1 June 2004 that protect both the Swiss working population and foreign employees sent to Switzerland from efforts to undercut salaries and the working conditions that apply in Switzerland.
-The measures are intended, among other things, to help counter the influx of foreign service providers that are only independent in name, or through sanctions to ensure compliance with compulsory minimum wages for all persons employed in Switzerland.
-In 2017, the supervisory authorities have verified the Swiss working conditions and wages in around 44’000 companies and of approximately 170’000 persons.
-In the same year, 2’645 fines and 975 interdictions that prohibit to work in Switzerland had been pronounced.
-The execution organs put effort to execute controls in a targeted way considering the risks on the employment market.
-The efficiency of the flanking measures is being monitored over the last few years, for example in regards to the extension of the AFMP to new member states.
-New measures are being discussed on a regular basis and are being decided by Swiss authorities in order to ensure appropriate legal instruments.
-On 1st April 2017, a supplementary revision of the Swiss Posted Workers Act entered into force.
-The law includes the increase of the maximum sanction of CHF 5’000 to CHF 30’000 in case of infractions pertaining the conditions of minimal wages and work.
-The sanction measures have, additionally, been reinforced through the introduction of an accumulation of fines and interdictions to work in serious cases.
+As a supplement to the FMP, accompanying measures on the labour market came into force on 1 June 2004 to better protect workers against the risk of wage and social undercutting linked to the free movement of persons.
+These measures make it possible to carry out checks on compliance with minimum or customary working and pay conditions in the workplace, in defence of workers, whether they are Swiss citizens or resident foreigners, as well as posted foreign workers.
+In 2018, the supervisory authorities verified Swiss working and pay conditions in around 42’000 companies and of almost 173’000 persons.
+The same year, 3’148 fines and 1’114 prohibitions working in Switzerland were imposed.
+The enforcement agencies are committed to carrying out targeted and risk-based checks on the labour market.
+The efficiency of the accompanying measures is being monitored over the years, for example with regards to the extension of the AFMP to new member States.
+New measures are discussed and decided upon by Swiss authorities on a regular basis in order to ensure appropriate legislative instruments.
+On 1 April 2017, a supplementary revision of the Swiss Posted Workers Act entered into force.
+The law includes an increase in the maximum sanction from CHF 5’000 to CHF 30’000 for violations pertaining to the minimum working and salary conditions.
+Additionally, the sanction measures have been reinforced through the introduction of an accumulation of fines and prohibitions to work in serious cases.

 Implementation of Article 121a – Obligation to announce vacancies